LuckyDucko/AwaitablePopups/README.md

 ```

-That's it! for a more advanced usage read on
+## That's it! for advanced usage read on

 In Version 1.1.0, AwaitablePopups will be starting on a new set of API's